 2. Do I Need To Ask If The Bankruptcy Consultation is Free?

-If you use the above links to request a consultation with a bankruptcy attorney, then you do not need to ask if the consultation is free.
+If you use to take one of our free bankruptcy calculators and request to request a consultation with a bankruptcy attorney, then you do not need to ask if the consultation is free.
 Ascend only partners with bankruptcy lawyers who are committed to providing free, no-hassle consultations so you can learn more about your options to get out of debt.

 All of our partners are licensed bankruptcy lawyers in your state.
 The initial consultation is free of charge.
-Our goal is to help you locate a bankruptcy attorney who can provide detailed legal analysis of your specific financial situation so that you can find out if filing bankruptcy is the best way to get out of debt.
+Our goal is to help you locate a bankruptcy attorney who can provide a detailed legal analysis of your specific financial situation.
+That way you can find out if filing bankruptcy is the best way to get out of debt.

 3. What Should I Expect in Terms of Attorneys’ Fees for Filing a Bankruptcy Case?

-Most of the attorneys that Ascend partners with for referrals offer affordable, flat rate fees.
+Most of the attorneys that Ascend partners with for referrals offer affordable, flat-rate fees, even in a payment plan.
 The fees a bankruptcy lawyer charges depend on several factors, such as:

-- The chapter of bankruptcy being filed.
+- The chapter of bankruptcy is filed.
 Chapter 13 cases tend to have higher attorneys’ fees because the cases are more complex than typical Chapter 7 cases.

 - The complexity of the bankruptcy case.
 Attorneys charge higher fees for cases that may have potential problems or issues that might require more hours.